Wellbeing and Health

 The Attendance and Engagement Policy is accessible here.
 It specifies that you should attend all your timetabled activities.
 If your attendance falls below 80%, you will be contacted by the Wellbeing team to establish how they can offer you support.

-We have an online (app-based) attendance system, SEAtS, which allows you to confirm attendance at teaching activities and to request approval for an authorised absence.
+Over the coming months we will be introducing an online (app-based) attendance system, SEAtS, which allows you to confirm attendance at teaching activities and to request approval for an authorised absence.
 If you cannot attend a lecture due to ill health or other issues, please log on to the SEAtS system to inform us you cannot attend and the reasons for this.
 SEAtS will automatically inform the relevant staff.

 You will be required to download the attendance monitoring app to your phone, and we will show you how to do this during ‘Welcome Week’ or at your course induction sessions.
 You can also access the SEAtS Student Guide and video from the VLE (to be uploaded shortly).